St Peter's Anglican Church

 Rebuilt with electro-pneumatic action 1976 Walter Emerson, Toowoomba

-Additions 1982 Walter Emerson, Toowoomba, and 1990 Australian Pipe Organs, Melbourne.
+Additions 1982 Walter Emerson, Toowoomba;

-Re-voiced with addition 2010 W.J.
+1990 Australian Pipe Organs, Melbourne and 2010 W.J.
 Simon Pierce, Brisbane

 2 manuals, 10 speaking stops, electro-pneumatic action